shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 ## Power Draw

 - The base power draw of a Raspberry PI 4 idling is 6 watts.
-- The base power draw of the TP-Link hub with no devices plugged into it is 4W.
+- The base power draw of the TP-Link hub with no devices attached is 4W.
-- The draw of the Pi, TP-Link and 2 4TB Seagate disks, with the disks powered down, was 11W, and I'm assuming this draw will remain flat if additional drives are attached.
+- The draw of the Pi, TP-Link and 2 4TB Seagate disks, with the disks powered down, is 11W, and I'm assuming this draw will remain flat for additional drives when powered down.

 Draw was measured using an ESIC PM300 meter, but any metering unit will do.

+## Future improvements

+- Migrate disks to a more resilient file system like BTRfs.
+- Build a compact, well-ventilated case for the hub and disks.